fengyusi/Selective-Delay/README.md

 Notes
 ----
-More detials will be updated after Our paper is completed. <br>
+More details will be updated after Our paper is completed. <br>
 Selective Delay: Modifying the Execution Logic of Sensitive Instructions to Defeat Cache Side-Channel Attacks.